Raisman says she was threatened, ignored over abuse claims

 Instead, she said she was discouraged from speaking out and even threatened.

-A year after USA Gymnastics said it was first alerted to Nassar's abuse allegations, Raisman said she began meeting with Fran Sepler, an investigator hired by the organization.
+In the summer of 2015, just after USA Gymnastics was first alerted to Nassar's abuse allegations, Raisman said she met with Fran Sepler, an investigator hired by the organization.

-"I did let Fran know that I was very uncomfortable with (Nassar) and he did touch me inappropriately," she said.
-Raisman then told an official at USA Gymnastics that Sepler needed to speak with more girls and that she believed the abuse was widespread.
+"I did let Fran know that I was very uncomfortable with (Nassar) and he did touch me inappropriately," Raisman said. " ...
+I felt like I was sticking up for Nassar too much.
+I did let Fran know that I was very uncomfortable with him."

+Raisman then told an official at USA Gymnastics that Sepler needed to speak with more girls who had had similar experiences with Nassar.

 Shortly after, Raisman said, "I got, in my opinion, what I perceived as a threat from Fran."

-Note: CORRECTION: This story has been updated to correct when Raisman's initial meeting with investigator Fran Sepler took place.
-It was in the summer of 2015.